gregdetre/healthyselfjournal/docs/reference/INIT_FLOW.md

 ### Current state

 - `healthyselfjournal init` launches an interactive Questionary wizard.
-- `healthyselfjournal journal cli` auto‑runs the wizard if critical prerequisites are missing.
+- `healthyselfjournal journal` (CLI) auto‑runs the wizard if critical prerequisites are missing.
 - Configuration is written to `.env.local` in the current working directory and applied to the current process immediately.
 - Optional smoke test records a 1‑second WAV and, in Cloud mode, attempts a tiny transcription call.